wp-plugins/filmgetter/readme.txt

 * Added feature add movie in admin section.

 == Upgrade Notice ==

+= 0.1.3 =
+Make sure to have the plugin in a directory, named filmgetter, with lowcase.
+Or the stylesheet won't work.

 = 0.1.2 =
 no database errors fixed in this, no need to update, if you have already update in 0.1.1